What to visit Lousã

 Talasnal Village

-Although I easily chose my favourite (Talasnal), they all tell a different story.
-If in some there is not a single living soul, and we are only welcomed by the silence that inhabits there, in others, we still feel a strong presence of the community that once lived there.
+Although I easily chose my favorite (Talasnal), they all tell a different story.
+If in some there is not a single living soul, and we are only welcomed by the silence that fills the village, in others, we still feel a strong presence of the community that once lived there.

 » Talasnal

 It was love at first sight when I arrived at this village.
-I swear I’m not overreacting 😊 It was very cold and at the entrance of the village we had a small fire assembled by Montanhas de Amor restaurant and lodge.
+It was very cold, and at the entrance of the village, there was a small fire burning outside Montanhas de Amor restaurant and lodge.
 We entered this place for lunch and the service was very nice.

 Lousã Schist Villages Talasnal